AnyChart/docs.anychart.com/Maps/Color_Range.md

 ## Enabling the ColorRange

-To enable the colorRange, there's a simple method **{api: anychart.charts.Map#colorRange}.colorRange(){api}**.
+To enable the ColorRange, there's a simple method **{api: anychart.charts.Map#colorRange}.colorRange(){api}**.

 ```
 // create and enable the colorRange
 	var cr = map.colorRange(true);
 ```

-Look at the samples below: we have added the colorRange to the both previous samples.
-In the first sample the colorRange looks like a number of different-colored rectangles because of ordinal Scale.
+Look at the samples below: we have added the ColorRange to the both previous samples.
+In the first sample the ColorRange looks like a number of different-colored rectangles because of ordinal Scale.
 The number of rectangles depends on the number of ranges defined above.

 {sample}Maps\_ColorRange\_04{sample}

-Here is the second case with the linear colorScale.
-The colorRange here looks like a line colored with a gradient.
+Here is the second case with the linear ColorScale.
+The ColorRange here looks like a line colored with a gradient.

 {sample}Maps\_ColorRange\_05{sample}

-You may notice that there is a marker on the colorRange that helps to find the value on the colorRange.
+You may notice that there is a marker on the ColorRange that helps to find the value on the ColorRange.

 ## Palette